 Tip: These malls make for excellent breaks from the sun and the heat.
 They are centrally located and have air conditioning and restrooms.

 Take the Underground Train from the Sukhumvit Station (connection with Asoke) or the Silom Station (connection with Sala Daeng).
-For easier access, get off at Kamphaeng Phet Station, NOT the Chatuchak Park Station.
+For easier access to the market, get off at Kamphaeng Phet Station, NOT the Chatuchak Park Station.

 Tip: Make note of where you enter the market.
 Find any landmarks, exit number, shops, etc. to be able to use the market map and get back to where you need to be.
 The market is that big!

 Tip: If you’re ready for some serious shopping, bring or buy a suitcase to load up all your goodies.
 For larger items, like housewares, UPS and DHL have shipping booths along the main street within the market.